Efrat-Taig/integrate-lora-with-Background-Generation/README.md

 # integrate-lora-with-Background-Generation

-This repository provides guidance and tools for connecting a LoRA (Low-Rank Adaptation) model to a Bira's [background generation model](https://huggingface.co/briaai/BRIA-2.3-ControlNet-BG-Gen).
+This repository provides guidance and tools for connecting a LoRA (Low-Rank Adaptation) model to a Bria's [background generation model](https://huggingface.co/briaai/BRIA-2.3-ControlNet-BG-Gen).
 This process allows you to enhance the capabilities of your text-to-image generation pipeline by combining the strengths of both models.

 ## Overview